-Objectives: Employ techniques to produce original research design instruments that meet high standards for rigor and reliability.
+Objectives: Employ techniques to produce original research design instruments that meet highstandards for rigor and reliability.

 - 1. Develop robust definitions of theoretical constructs - 2.
 Identify variables that researchers have used to represent theoretical constructs - 3.
 Identify items that others have used in their research. - 4.
-Apply the concepts of reliability, validity and discriminatory power to your decisions about how to create or "borrow" items to use in your research - 5.
+Apply the concepts of reliability, validity and discriminatory power to your decisions about how tocreate or "borrow" items to use in your research - 5.
 Use various techniques to evaluate the reliability, validity and discriminatory power of the sets of potential items you have selected and/or developed and to eliminate or alter items that are not useful - 6.
 Convert ordinal responses to individual items to summative interval scores for variables

-Individual Postings to Discussion Board (50 points) You need to submit individual contributions on Canvas Discussion Boards for this project on two occasions.
+Individual Postings to Discussion Board (50 points) You need to submit individual contributions on Canvas Discussion Boards for this project on several occasions.
 The quality of your submission and timeliness in submission are critical because failure on your part will damage the entire group effort.
-I will therefore assess these submissions independently.
+I will therefore assess these submissions individually.

 Group Final Submission (200 points).
-I will assign you to a team of three to five individuals.
+I will assign you to a team of three to four individuals.
 I will assign the specific theoretical constructs that you must operationalize for this assignment.
 The assignment involves several steps and I provide a full explanation of each component in the document Instructions for Index.
-Note that one-half of the points are based on your final submission which is your reflection on this learning experience.
+Note that one-half of the points are based on your final submission which is yourreflection on this learning experience.
 Individual contributions to the project are critical.
 All of you will get the same grade on the group submissions.

 Peer Assessment (50 points).
 Your contribution to the group project will also be assessed by your fellow team members.
 The assessment has a maximum of 50 possible points.
-I will provide instructions for completing this assessment at the course website and on Canvas.
+I will provide instructionsfor completing this assessment at the course website and on Canvas.

-Partners Project: Individual Semi-Structured Interview Protocol (300 points)
+Partners Project: Individual Semi-Structured Interview Protocol (250 points) 200 points for Group Document, 50 points for Individual Contributions